 Why the square muffins, you ask?
 Well, I have this baking pan with square shaped wells, and I hardly ever use it.
 So I felt sorry for it, and let it come out of the cupboard and bake these muffins.
 Plus, it’s hip to be square right?

 So let me know if you’ve tried baking with white whole wheat flour.
-And just because it’s FRIDAY and we might be getting slap happy, here’s a few more food related oxymorons for your enjoyment…
+And just because it’s FRIDAY and we might be getting slap happy, here are a few more food related oxymorons for your enjoyment…

 Healthy dessert, chili (referring to something hot), boneless ribs, and tender crisp.
 Did I miss any?